runicscribe/worldbuilding-docs/dae-machina/world/science/units.md

 Two measures of time are fairly universal across Dael:
  - The span of a day
- - The time between two great convergences (252 days), called a Lokan in Eaos-Mhidda.
+ - The time between two great convergences (252 days), called a Lokan (singular and plural) in Eaos-Mhidda, and a Yushin in Quon Xi.

 When a day is said to start can vary a bit.
 Most cultures mark the start of a day by either noon or midnight, but some use dawn instead.
 When a year starts is a bit more consistent.
 Most cultures use the time of the trilunar convergence as the start of their year.